Glutaraldehyde: Reactions

 Like other dialdehydes, (e.g., glyoxal) and simple aldehydes (e.g., formaldehyde), glutaraldehyde hydrates in aqueous solution, forming gem-diols.
 These diols in turn equilibrate with cyclic hemiacetal.
 Monomeric glutaraldehyde polymerizes by aldol condensation and Michael reactions yielding alpha, beta-unsaturated poly-glutaraldehyde and related oligomers.
 This reaction occurs at alkaline pH values.

 A number of mechanisms have been invoked to explain the biocidal and fixative properties of glutaraldehyde.
 Like many other aldehydes, it reacts with primary amines and thiol groups, which are common functional groups in proteins, nucleic acids and polymeric materials.
 Being bi-functional, glutaraldehyde is a crosslinker, which rigidifies macromolecular structures and shuts down their reactivity.

-Imine formation from a primary amines and the carbonyls of glutaraldehyde is the basis of its fixative and biocidal properties.
+Imine formation from primary amines and the carbonyls of glutaraldehyde is the basis of its fixative and biocidal properties.

 The aldehyde groups in glutaraldehyde are susceptible to formation of imines by reaction with the amines of lysine and nucleic acids.
 The derivatives from aldol condensation of pairs of glutaraldehyde also undergo imine formation.